mercurymedia/elm-datetime-picker/README.md

         ...

         OpenPicker ->
-            ( { model | picker = DatePicker.openPicker model.picker }, Cmd.none )
+            ( { model | picker = SingleDatePicker.openPicker model.picker }, Cmd.none )

         UpdatePicker newPicker ->
             ( { model | picker = newPicker }, Cmd.none )
 ```

 The user is responsible for defining his or her own `Open` picker message and placing the relevant event listener where he or she pleases.
-When handling this message in the `update` as seen above, we call `DatePicker.openPicker` which simply returns an updated picker instance to be stored on the model (`DatePicker.closePicker` is also provided and returns an updated picker instance like `openPicker` does).
+When handling this message in the `update` as seen above, we call `SingleDatePicker.openPicker` which simply returns an updated picker instance to be stored on the model (`SingleDatePicker.closePicker` is also provided and returns an updated picker instance like `openPicker` does).

 Remember that message we passed into the `DatePicker` settings?
 Here is where it comes into play. `UpdatePicker` let's us know that an update of the `DatePicker` instance's internal state has occured.
 Seeing as we don't need to do any additional processing here, the `UpdatePicker` message simply carries the updated `DatePicker` instance along with it to save in the model of the calling module.

 The picker also stores the current selection state.
-To access it, call `DatePicker.getPickedTime`.
+To access it, call `SingleDatePicker.getPickedTime`.

 ## Automatically close the picker